cmrosenberg/hypothesis_talk/README.md

 The talk revolved around a few code examples where I showcased different aspects of using Hypothesis.

 The first example discussed an example borrowed from Hillel Wayne's [excellent talk](https://hillelwayne.com/talks/beyond-unit-tests/): A function that finds the maximal product of two elements from a list of integers.
 I show how quickly Hypothesis can find an example that breaks a "clever" implementation.

-In the second example, I discuss a problem I ran into in my research, where I found a bug in an encoding scheme I devised.
+The second example discusses the challenge of checking whether [CountVectorizer from scikit-learn](http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html) behaves as expected when tokenizing on chars.
+In `test_encoder.py` I check whether CountVectorizer can handly any unicode input.
+In `test_restricted`, I check whether CountVectorizer can cope when explicitly asked not to lowercase its inputs and receiving a much more restricted set of unicode letters.

-## Installing the prereqs needed for the code examples
+The third example shows a simple way of writing an extended unit test for the [autograd](https://github.com/HIPS/autograd) differentiation library: We use autograd to find the derivative of `np.sin`, and then check whether it behaves like `np.sin` for a bunch of input arrays.

-## About the code examples
+### Installing the prereqs needed for the code examples

 ## Resources